jdrumgoole/pymongoshell/README.md

 # Changing Format of Output

-The `mongodbshell` supports three formatting directives.
+The `pymongoshell` supports three formatting directives.
 All are boolean values and all are true by default.
 ```python
 >>> c.paginate